Formalizing MLTL Formula Progression in Isabelle/HOL: Encoding MLTL in Isabelle/HOL

-We highlight that the expressiveness of Isabelle/HOL allows us to state the semantics of MLTL formulas essentially verbatim from the mathematical definition, adding in implicit assumptions (like \isa{a\isasymle b} in the semantics for the temporal operators) when necessary.

-Formalizing the semantics in this way further clarifies the differences between MLTL and closely-related logics.
-Perhaps the most closely-related is MTL-over-naturals \cite{OW08}, with which MLTL differs in five important ways: the traces are finite, the intervals are finite, the internals are closed and unit-less (generic), signal processing is compartmentalized, and the $U$-semantics obeys the interval.
-Note that the $U$-semantics of MTL-over-naturals is: $\pi \models \phi \ \texttt{U}_{[a,b]}\psi$ iff $ |\pi| > a$ and, $\exists i \in [a, \ b], i < |\pi|$ such that $\pi, i \models \psi$ and $\forall j < i$, it holds that $\pi, j \models \phi$.
-Bounded LTL and its variants (e.g., \cite{DBLP:conf/icfem/MartinsPL11}) share this divergent $U$-semantics.
-Note that other variants of MTL, such as Metric Interval Temporal Logic (MITL) \cite{DBLP:conf/podc/AlurFH91} treat the temporal operator intervals as continuous (rather than discrete) intervals that may be open-ended over real numbers (not integers), and even prohibit singular time intervals, of the form $[a, a]$.
+Formalizing the semantics of MLTL helps to clarify the differences between MLTL and closely-related logics, and we envision formalizing bridges from MLTL to related logics and vice-versa (when possible) as an important topic for future work.
+Perhaps the most closely-related is MTL-over-naturals \cite{OW08}.
+Unlike MTL-over-naturals, MLTL traces are finite and MLTL intervals are finite, closed, and unitless (generic).
+The semantics of Until is also different for MTL-over-naturals.\footnote{In MTL-over-naturals, $\pi \models \varphi \ \texttt{U}_{[a,b]}\psi$ iff $ |\pi| > a$ and $\exists i \in [a, \ b], i < |\pi|$ s.t. $\pi[i] \models \psi$ and \textbf{for all} $j < i$ (including $j < a$), $\pi[j] \models \varphi$.} Note that other variants of MTL, such as Metric Interval Temporal Logic (MITL) \cite{DBLP:conf/podc/AlurFH91} treat the temporal operator intervals as continuous (rather than discrete) intervals that may be open-ended over real numbers (not integers), and even prohibit singular time intervals of the form $[a, a]$.
 Bounded LTL (BLTL) \cite{DBLP:journals/apal/Kamide12} and $\text{LTL}_f$ \cite{DBLP:conf/ijcai/GiacomoV13} both reason over finite traces like MLTL, but share syntax with LTL; they have (unspecified) finite bounds on the time domain rather than intervals on each temporal operator and keep the $X$ operator. ($\text{LTL}_f$ adds a weak next operator as well.)

-Throughout our development, we found it useful to have a definition of \textit{semantic equivalence} for MLTL formulas, where two formulas are semantically equivalent if and only if they are satisfied by the same set of traces.
-In Isabelle/HOL, we define this as: \begin{isabelle} \semanticequiv \end{isabelle} This function, $\mathtt{semantic\_equiv}$, tests if \isasymphi\ and \isasympsi\ are equivalent by checking if their semantics match on all traces \isasympi.